- Published: Thursday, 28 July 2016 16:05

 What is the National Centre for Universities and Business doing in this area?

 Degree apprenticeships require close collaboration between universities and business to co-create new talent solutions that meet the needs of both learners and employers.
 We have been speaking to member universities and businesses that are currently engaging with degree apprenticeships to better understand the challenges and benefits as well as the wider implications for employers’ talent acquisition and development programmes, and the consequences, intended or otherwise, for universities and their graduates.
-We will be publishing our findings in a report due out in the autumn and through a series of blogs.

 Degree Apprenticeships – the facts